Skip to content

 • after.* events are non-blocking by default.
 Handlers run in the background via waitUntil.

-The framework automatically augments the core CustomEventRegistry with your database events based on the StratalDatabase schema augmentation.
-Once you’ve set up database type augmentation, your database events are automatically type-safe.
+The framework automatically augments the core CustomEventRegistry with both your query events and your entity mutation events, based on the StratalDatabase schema augmentation.
+Once you’ve set up database type augmentation, every database event name autocompletes and its context is fully typed.
+For entity events, before and after resolve to the full model type.

 • Events for the core event system.